I didn’t think I would be back so soon with another post for the Gould Genealogy Alphabet Challenge but I was suddenly inspired.

 You see, it’s elementary, my dear Watson, I is for investigation.

 Without it where would we, as researchers, be?
 It is the very act of investigation that makes us researchers.

 We search for clues, follow leads and uncover facts.
 The thrill of the chase brings us back for more.

-Often we find ourselves digging around in the time of Holmes, but of course the occasional Inspector Clouseau moment occurs.
-Sometimes the juggling of various resources or social media pages would be better to suited to the likes of Inspector Gadget.
+Often we find ourselves digging around in the time of Holmes, but of course, the occasional Inspector Clouseau moment occurs.
+Sometimes the juggling of various resources or social media pages would be better suited to the likes of Inspector Gadget.

 However, it is the discoveries that lead us to do the researcher happy dance that leave us feeling like the divine Miss Phryne Fisher (**Insert Magnum P.I. if you are not of the female persuasion)